bmbouter/Opus/README.txt

     CREATE USER opus WITH PASSWORD 'putpasswordhere' CREATEROLE CREATEDB;
     CREATE DATABASE opus OWNER opus;

-You will now need to generate an ssl cert and key, name them `server.crt` and `server.key` and put them in the Postgres data directory.
+You now may need to generate an ssl cert and key (if your system package didn't for you, Ubuntu's package does), name them `server.crt` and `server.key` and put them in the Postgres data directory.
 It's okay if it's self signed.
 You can do this by going to `/etc/pki/tls/certs` and using the provided makefile.
 Make sure the files have permissions 600 and are owned by the Postgres user.

-Then you need to go into the data directory, and edit the `postgres.conf` file to enable ssl.
+Then you need to find and edit the `postgres.conf` which is usually in the postgresql data directory, and enable ssl if it isn't already.
 Uncomment the ssl line and change it to `on`.

 Then later when configuring database options, make sure to put "localhost" for the database host, instead of leaving it blank.
 Otherwise, it will attempt to